Behavioral Health – Substance Abuse Prevention Services

 We also attend health fairs and community events to educate the public about alcohol and other drug use prevention.

 All of our services are free of charge.

-- A substance abuse awareness program for civic groups, education and health personnel, parent groups, workplace employees, church groups and students.
+- Substance abuse awareness programs for civic groups, education and health personnel, parent groups, workplace employees, church groups, students, non-profit agencies, and others

 Carroll County Opioid Prevention Coalition

 - Non-profit organization working to reduce opioid misuse, overdoses and overdose fatalities in Carroll County, funded by the Opioid Misuse Prevention Program